 What is moderation, if you ask a group of individuals you will get a variety of answers based on their beliefs.
-One may indicate to a client they need to limit a specific food item, but based on the individual’s personal definition of moderation they still may over consume the food item or become too restrictive and loose joy in eating.
-I prefer not to use this term and cringe when I hear other health professionals use this term.
+One may indicate to a client they need to limit a specific food item but based on the individual’s personal definition of moderation they still may over-consume the food item or become too restrictive and loose joy in eating.
+I prefer not to use this term and cringe when I hear other health & wellness professionals use this term.

 Healthy eating is not a diet it’s not all or nothing or black and white, there is always wiggle room.
 Let’s be real, healthy eating is about being happy and feeling great!
-If you eat 90% healthy and let it go 10% of the time it’s not going to make it or break it.
-Just like if someone eats unhealthy all the time they are obviously not going to become healthy if they eat the occasional salad.
+If you eat 90% healthy and let it go 10% of the time, it’s not going to make it or break it.
+Just like if someone eats poor quality foods all the time, they are obviously not going to become healthy if they eat the occasional salad.
 If you have reached your goals and have no major underlying health conditions a couple of months out of the year you can even let this slip to 80/20.
 Avoid using your 10% as a reward, this can lead to emotional eating.
 Keep your 10% to special occasions or living in the moment occasions.
-Remember not to make this a habit or make special occasions out of everything, that 10% can easily become 30%+ and those poor food choices become once again part of our day to day living.
+Remember not to make this a habit or make special occasions out of everything, that 10% can easily become 30%+ and those poor food choices become once again part of your eating patterns.
 Unhealthy foods are addictive and even those of us who know well and do well can easily fall into poor eating habits.
-Another word of precaution, when one transitions to healthy eating, our bodies become healthy and confident.
+Another word of precaution, when one transition to healthy eating, our bodies become healthy and confident.
 A healthy confident body speaks out, it does so by making us feel unwell.
 This can happen when we indulge during our 10%, it is important to acknowledge this communication and provide your body with lots of water and follow up with healthy meals and appreciate this communication and reminder of the importance of eating healthy.

-The second harmful food category are foods that cause reactions or aggravate imbalances in specific individuals.
+The second harmful food category is foods that cause reactions or aggravate imbalances in specific individuals.
 For example, some foods even healthy foods are harmful in certain conditions or individuals, it may be temporary or permanent.
 In this instance, a person may avoid these foods completely or limit them and manage them with specific treatments or rotational protocols.
-Sadly, many of these individuals are judged, this is not some fad or hypochondria these are real issues that are addressed with food as medicine.
+Sadly, many of these individuals are judged, this is not some fad or hypochondria these are real issues that are addressed using nutritional protocols.
 We have been using food as medicine for thousands of years, with changes in thoughts towards disease and the reliance on allopathy and medicines we lost this practice and only recently has it come back thanks to a better understanding of nutritional science and root causes to health imbalances.

-Although one should avoid the everything in moderation mentality, healthy eating is not all or nothing.
+Although one should avoid everything in moderation mentality, healthy eating is not all or nothing.
 The feeling of being limited is a perception, transitioning from one way of thinking and eating is never easy and should be done in baby steps ideally with the support of someone with a solid nutritional background.
-Once you start embracing this transition and thinking outside the box it will become evident that there are way more options out there then not and the few food items that you miss can still be enjoyed during your 10% living in the moment periods.
+Once you start embracing this transition and thinking outside the box it will become evident that there are way more options out there then not and the few food items that you miss can still be enjoyed during your during celebrations, special occasions, and living moments within reason.

 Dana Clark, CNHP, CHN, CHC owner or From the Roots Holistic,